 IT Asset Management has typically been viewed as an operational solution that enables an enterprise to properly document IT assets along with associated contracts, license agreements, and disposal information.
 However, in recent years, this has become an important part of an overall security strategy for many agencies after several highly publicized security breaches.

-Incorporating Robotic Process Automation (RPA) with Artificial Intelligence (AI) into next-generation ITAM solutions will also help organizations that are struggling to meet IT asset management objectives due to limited resources.
+Incorporating Robotic Process Automation (RPA) with Artificial Intelligence (AI) into next-generation ITAM solutions will also help organizations in the IT Industry that are struggling to meet IT asset management objectives due to limited resources.

 IT asset audits ensure organizations are compliant with software license agreements and regulations.
 When software vendors or third-parties audit companies to ensure license agreements are followed, the results are typically not favorable for the company, especially when IT asset management best practices have not been followed.